ykeanu/node-challenge/README.md

 # Node Challenge
-- Prints the end-of-day account balance per day based on transaction history of a user.
+I was chalelnged to print the end-of-day account balance per day based on transaction history of a user.
 In this case, I was provided with a transaction history between the date range of "2018-02-02" and "2017-11-09", which totaled 85 days (not including start day).

 ### Input
 1. Current Balance (Integer)